When it comes to on-page SEO, I’m sure you’ve heard enough about meta tags and keyword density for one lifetime.

 1. Use SEO-Friendly URLs

-So make your URLs short and sweet.
+So if you want SEO-friendly URLs, make them short and sweet.

 And always include your target keyword in your URL.